 Blue Lens Safety Eyewear

 A good selection of blue lens safety eyewear is available to fit many of the applications discussed above.
-Even better, they’re also inexpensive with most coming in under $10.
+Even better, they’re inexpensive, with most coming in under $10.
 Options include:

-- Pyramex VS Metal Safety Glasses with Infinity Blue Lens – Provides full side protection in a contemporary metal frame with temples that adjust to fit all facial sizes.
+- Pyramex Ever-Lite with Infinity Blue Lens – Provides complete side protection in a contemporary metal frame with temples that adjust to fit all facial sizes.

-- DeWalt Contractor Pro Safety glasses with Blue Lens – A tough, lightweight wraparound style designed for protection and comfort.
+- MCR Law 2 with Light Blue Lens – A rugged yet lightweight wraparound style with a dielectric frame designed for protection and comfort.

-- Uvex Hypershock Saftey Glasses with Matte Black Frame and SCT Blue Hydroshield Anti-Fog Lens – A lightweight, modern style that is dielectric and sporty, good for both indoor and outdoor applications.
+- Uvex Hypershock Saftey Glasses with SCT Blue Hydroshield Anti-Fog Lens – A lightweight, modern style that is dielectric and sporty, suitable for indoor and outdoor applications.

 Finding the right blue lenses for medical reasons likely will involve consultation with an optometrist and/or any condition-related specialist.
-Finding the right lens for safety applications is, fortunately, simpler.
-Regardless, for many people, a blue lens in their eyewear can be lifechanging and worth any effort.
+On the other hand, finding the right lens for safety applications is, fortunately, simpler.
+Regardless, for many people, a blue lens in their eyewear can be life-changing and worth any effort.

 Want to know more about lens tints?